 - washing fruits and vegetables before eating them

 - not eating raw shellfish, such as raw oysters

 Although hep A is a short-term illness that goes away completely, hepatitis B and hepatitis C can turn into serious long-term illnesses for some people.
 Teens and young adults are most at risk for getting these two viruses.

-Today, all babies get vaccinated against the hepatitis B virus in a series of three shots over a 6-month period.
-Doctors also recommend "catch-up" vaccination for all kids and teens younger than 19 years old who didn't get the vaccine as babies or didn't get all three doses.
+Today, all babies get vaccinated against the hepatitis B virus in a series of 3 shots over a 6-month period.
+Doctors also recommend "catch-up" vaccination for all kids and teens younger than 19 years old who didn't get the vaccine as babies or didn't get all 3 doses.

 What Are the Signs & Symptoms of Hepatitis?